Juniper/terraform-provider-apstra/docs/resources/datacenter_connectivity_template_interface.md

   ]
 }

-# Finally, create an 'interface' type Connectivity Template.
-Multiple
+# Finally, create an 'interface' type Connectivity Template with a
-# "Virtual Network (Multiple)" primitives are included in this CT, one for
+# "Virtual Network (Multiple)" primitive for each Routing Zone.
+Each
-# each Routing Zone.
-Each primitive lists all of the Virtual Networks in
+# of these primitives lists all of the Virtual Networks in
 # that Routing Zone.
 resource "apstra_datacenter_connectivity_template_interface" "example" {
   blueprint_id = "82a4dde9-eb98-4666-a010-d82f66296be4"